YakYakKruak/SLP-Course-project/README.md

 # SLP-Course-project
 PS Move painter with text recognition, this repository contains part on C.
-Java frontent can be found at repository [SPL-Course-Frontend](https://github.com/YakYakKruak/SPL-course-frontend "SPL-Course-frontend").
+Java frontent can be found at repository [SLP-Course-Frontend](https://github.com/YakYakKruak/SPL-course-frontend "SLP-Course-frontend").

   To build it from sources, you need following: